jradcliffe5/sfxc_workshop_2025/pulsar-processing.md

 This utility is shipped with SFXC.
 The generated vix file contains the correct sections but the `CLOCKS` will all be zero.
-To get the clock delays right one would now perform clock searching as shown in the [correlation tutorial--**link needed**](do we hav a link?).
+To get the clock delays right one would now perform [clock searching](sfxc-basic-tutorial.md#clock-search).
 Here we have already fixed the clocks for the stations relevant for this tutorial:
 Ef, Ur, O8 in the provided vix file.

 ### Prepare the ctrl file